ROBSON KAY DO NOT SHIP

 All lots are situated at Robson Kay’s premises in South Manchester and are available to view by prior appointment, which is strongly encouraged.
 No lots are tested or warranted.
 No refunds or rights of comeback are offered in relation to any aspect of any lot.

-Most lots in this sale are subject to VAT on the hammer price however many are not - see the individual lot descriptions
+All lots in this sale are subject to VAT on the hammer price unless specifically stated otherwise

 All lots are subject to a buyer’s premium of 17.5% + VAT

 Immediately below are answers to the most commonly asked questions, followed by a more detailed explanation of the bidding process:

 a) In signing up to the auction, you agree to a payment & collection deadline made clear in every lot description, typically two working days after the sale.
 If you cannot pay & collect within the deadline, DO NOT BID.
 We do not deliver or package.
 We appreciate this timescale is tight, however it is made clear before bidding.
 Do not choose to participate in this sale if you cannot adhere to this timescale.
 It is the responsibility of the bidder to ensure they complete in time, not the responsibility of the auctioneer to chase